 Then, we built a sand castle, and named it ‘Daffodils’ (that was the name of their house at Riyadh).While Chinnu was a great architect, Ammu kept interrupting our efforts by fitting lumps of sand at odd places and collapsing our little castle.

-Afterwards, Ammu wanted a ride, sitting on my shoulders. (this sadistic event has taken place twice a day ever since the girls arrived at our place. the end result- backache) When I offered to lift her, she raised her hands and came into my arms.
+Afterwards, Ammu wanted a ride, sitting on my shoulders. (this sadistic event has taken place twice a day ever since the girls arrived at our place.
+The end result- backache) When I offered to lift her, she raised her hands and came into my arms.
 Meanwhile, Chinnu was collecting sea shells.
-After giving Ammu a ride on my shoulders, we sat down together and I told her about the tooth fairy.
-She checked my purse to make sure that her tooth isn’t missing.
+After giving Ammu a ride on my shoulders, we sat down together and I told her about Jinn, the mystical creatures that often perform magic.
+She then checked my purse to make sure that her tooth isn’t missing.

 “Hey, look!” an elderly man tapped on my shoulder and pointed to the sea.